Xilinx/PYNQ/docs/source/pynq_libraries/arduino.rst

 Examples
 --------

-In the :ref:`base-overlay`, one Arduino PYNQ MicroBlaze instance is available.
+In the :ref:`pynqz1-base-overlay`, one Arduino PYNQ MicroBlaze instance is available.
 After the overlay is loaded this instance can be accessed as follows:

 .. code-block:: Python